doomlaser/DepthMask-Unity-Shader/Readme.md

 This simple shader attached to a material is incredibly useful in @unity3d.
 Anything behind a mesh with it applied will be rendered invisible to your camera.

 Combine with multiple cameras for cool masking tricks.
-Useful for creating fake holes in geometry and UI applications.
+Useful for creating fake holes in geometry, UI and AR applications.

 ## Getting Started